Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 To illustrate these concepts further, let’s try and marry them with a few of the Operational Excellence principles we advocate for software development.

-Finally, principle 6 provides a method for a curtailing novel or immature technology risk.
+Finally, principle 6 provides a method for curtailing novel or immature technology risk.
 Fortunately, the vibrant and diverse technology stacks and existing frameworks in today’s software world make this endeavour straightforward.

 4. Risk-Informed Decision Making